rixx/books.rixx.de/src/reviews/garth-nix/abhorsen.md

   rating: 3
 ---

 Very YA.
 Good YA!
 But … too YA for me atm for a five star rating.
-Much better YA than most things I know, though.
+Much better YA than many things I know, though.
+Doesn't feel like it can keep up with the previous parts of the series.